Indian Navy: Later revival

-In the later seventeenth century Indian naval power observed remarkable revival.
+The Maratha Confederacy had a significant coastal navy.
 The alliance of the Moghuls and the Sidis of Janjira was marked as a major power on the west coast.
-On the southern front, the 1st Sovereign of the Maratha Empire, Chhatrapati Shivaji Maharaj, started creating his own fleet.
+On the southern front, the 1st Sovereign of the Maratha Kingdom, Chhatrapati Shivaji Maharaj, started creating his own fleet.
 His fleet was commanded by notable admirals like Sidhoji Gujar and Kanhoji Angre.
 The Maratha Navy under the leadership of Angre kept the English, Dutch and Portuguese away from the Konkan coast.
 However, the Marathas witnessed remarkable decline in their naval capabilities following the death of Angre in 1729.

-1612 origins to independence

-The origins of the Indian Navy date to 1612, when an English vessel under the command of Captain Best encountered the Portuguese.
+The origins of the current Indian Navy date to 1612, when an English vessel under the command of Captain Thomas Best defeated the Portuguese at the Battle of Swally.
 Although the Portuguese were defeated, this incident along with the trouble caused by the pirates to the merchant vessels, forced the British to maintain fleet near Surat, Gujarat.
 East India Company (HEIC) formed a naval arm, and the first squadron of fighting ships reached the Gujarat coast on 5 September 1612.
 Their objective was to protect British merchant shipping off the Gulf of Cambay and up the Narmada and Tapti rivers.
 As the HEIC continued to expand its rule and influence over different parts of India, the responsibility of Company's Marine increased too.

+Over time, the British predominantly operated from Bombay, and in 1686, the HEIC's naval arm was renamed the Bombay Marine.
+At times the Bombay Marine engaged Dutch, French, Maratha, and Sidi vessels.
+Much later, it was also involved in the First Anglo-Burmese War of 1824.